Blazing Saddles: Critical response

 Charles Champlin of the Los Angeles Times called the film "irreverent, outrageous, improbable, often as blithely tasteless as a stag night at the Friar's Club and almost continuously funny."
 Gary Arnold of The Washington Post was negative, writing: "Mel Brooks squanders a snappy title on a stockpile of stale jokes.
 To say that this slapdash Western spoof lacks freshness and spontaneity and originality is putting it mildly.
 Blazing Saddles is at once a messy and antiquated gag machine."
 Jan Dawson of The Monthly Film Bulletin wrote: "Perhaps it is pedantic to complain that the whole is not up to the sum of its parts when, for the curate's egg that it is, Blazing Saddles contains so many good parts and memorable performances."
 John Simon wrote a negative review of Blazing Saddles, saying: "All kinds of gags – chiefly anachronisms, irrelevancies, reverse ethnic jokes, and out and out vulgarities – are thrown together pell-mell, batted about insanely in all directions, and usually beaten into the ground."

-On review aggregator Rotten Tomatoes, the film has an approval rating of 88% based on 69 reviews, with an average rating of 8.10/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 89% based on 74 reviews.
 The site's critics consensus reads: "Daring, provocative, and laugh-out-loud funny, Blazing Saddles is a gleefully vulgar spoof of Westerns that marks a high point in Mel Brooks' storied career."
-On Metacritic it has a score of 73 out of 100 based on 12 critics, indicating "generally favorable" reviews.
+On Metacritic, it has a score of 73 out of 100 based on 12 critics, indicating "generally favorable" reviews.

 Ishmael Reed's 1969 novel Yellow Back Radio Broke-Down, a satirical take on the traditional Western, has been cited as an important precursor or influence for Blazing Saddles, a connection that Reed himself has made.